yshin4/API-WebDev-design/dream-design.md

 ## Usability Metric Forecast
 > If implemented then tested, what would be your design’s strong metrics?
 Weak metrics?
 Explain your choices.

+> When this app is in use, efficiency, errors, and satisfaction would be its strong metrics.
+This is because for those users who want to have access to the weather while they are working on something else, they can use the voice recognition to multitask and continue working on their task.
+Moreover, it only takes a click or two to find about this week's weather, which is quite efficient.
+This is an important factor due to the fact that the users most likely does not want to spend time on looking up weather information everyday.

+> It is hard to make a mistake since the icons are very distinct and represents its functionality pretty well.
+The buttons in the app are not small so the users are unlikely to make clicking/pressing errors.
+This counts in as part of efficiency as well since making it easier to not make errors means decreased time to access the information wanted.

+> The voice control system and additional features it has: outfit search function and picture of the outdoor scene contributes greatly to user's satisfaction.
+Through these features the user can get what they want instead of having to take an extra step themselves, or googling and searching informations they wanted after finding out about the weather.

+> One of the weaker metrics is learnability, since the icons (display, map, outfit) can be unclear to the first time users.
+However, this is easy for users to adjust to once they try each functionality once or twice.
+Nothing is complicated so it is not difficult for the users to find out what each functions do.

+> The solution for learnability ties into memorability, which is also one of weak metrics of the app, for the reason that the users would have to know what each icon does to acquire the power to use the app efficiently.
+However, there are at most five functions depending on how the user wants to use the app so memorizing would not be a big problem.

+>Overall, the Yahoo Weather app has to be used once or twice to see the app's full coverage of features.
+The user might have to remember what each icon does, but once one gets used to the app it makes their task more efficient and convinient.

 ## References
 > Cite formally, as you would with any other research paper.